 I’ve been eating some variation of Green Bean Casserole Without Mushroom Soup every Thanksgiving and Christmas for as long as I can remember.

 Growing up, Mom made the famous version with canned cream of mushroom soup, canned green beans, and French fried onions.
-It was my absolute favorite thing to eat.
+It was my absolute favorite thing to eat alongside stuffed Cornish hen.

 As I started cooking for myself and my palate matured, I could no longer eat a lot of canned items, especially cream of whatever soup.

-Not wanting to give up the casserole, I was on a mission to make homemade Green Bean Casserole Without Mushroom Soup from scratch.
+Not wanting to give it up, I was on a mission to make green bean casserole from scratch.

 And I succeeded by using sour cream and fresh mushrooms as a substitute for cream of mushroom soup plus some Worcestershire sauce to add some depth known as umami (bonus points if you can pronounce it).